decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 1. `poolfees`       =  Optional Number: The percentage of fees to pay to the VSP (e.g. 5)
 1. `expiry`         =  Optional Number: The block height where unmined tickets will expire from the mempool, returning the original DCR to your "fromaccount".
 If left blank, tickets will only expire in the mempool when the ticket price changes.
 1. `comment`        =  Optional String: This argument is unused and has no significance.
+1. `ticketfee`      =  Optional Number: The DCR/kB rate you'll pay to have your ticket purchase be included in a block.

 ##### Ticket Fees

 Your `ticketfee` is the DCR/kB rate you'll pay to have your ticket purchase be included in a block by a miner.
-You'll notice that the above `purchaseticket` command doesn't include any `ticketfee` arguments.
-The `ticketfee` argument can be set two ways.
+You'll notice that the `ticketfee` argument of the above `purchaseticket` is optional.
+The `ticketfee` argument can be set using two other methods.

-1. During startup by adding `ticketfee=<fee rate>` to the `[Application Options]` of your `dcrwallet.conf`.
+1. During startup by adding `ticketfee=<fee rate>` to your `dcrwallet.conf`.
 1. While your wallet is running, using the `dcrctl --wallet setticketfee <fee rate>` command.
 This is not a permanent setting and will default to 0.0001 every time your wallet is restarted unless a ticketfee is specified in `dcrwallet.conf`.

 Why are ticket fees important?
 Usually the default fee of 0.0001 is enough to get your tickets mined, however there are extremely rare circumstances where an increased ticket fee may be beneficial.
 When ticket demand outpaces supply (there are only a maximum of 2880 tickets available at each price interval) a situation is created where stakeholders can increase their ticket fees in order to get their ticket purchases mined ahead of others offering lower fees.
 This type of "fee wars" scenario has not occurred since the new ticket price algorithm was introduced in July 2017.